vchan2/vchan2.github.io/2021APCalculusAB.md

 ### Exams

+Unless otherwise specified, all material is contained in the AP exam.
+Those items with an (AP) tag could appear on an AP exam, but not a Math 31 exam.

 Unit 1 Math 31 test is scheduled for <b>Wednesday, September 29</b> in-class.
 Unit 1 AP material is scheduled for <b>Friday, October 1</b> in-class.
 You should be proficient in all material contained in Unit 1.
 More precisely, you should be able to:
-  * Compute limits of a function graphically
+  * Compute limits of a function graphically.
-  * (AP) Compute limits of a composite function graphically
+  * (AP) Compute limits of a composite function graphically.
-  * Interpret tabular information for finding limits
+  * Interpret tabular information for finding limits.
-  * Use limit properties and arithmetic to find limits
+  * Use limit properties and arithmetic to find limits .
   * Compute a limit of a function algebraically via 4 techniques:
     * Technique 0: rational-like function evaluation
     * Technique 1: factor and reduce